 Marty joined Watsi on August 9th, 2013.
 Three years ago, Marty became the 2738th member to automatically support a new Watsi patient every month.
-Since then, 2,880 more people have become monthly donors!
-Marty's most recent donation traveled 8,800 miles to support Kheang, a man from Cambodia, to fund spinal surgery.
+Since then, 3,263 more people have become monthly donors!
+Marty's most recent donation traveled 8,200 miles to support Dismus, a four-year-old from Uganda, to fund surgery to correct a congenital condition.

 Kheang has one son, and enjoys playing soccer, feeding the animals, helping cook food, and listening to the radio.
 Six days ago, Kheang fell four meters off the roof of his house and fractured his lower spine.
 He has lost sensation of his lower limbs and he is now unable to take care of himself on his own.
 Surgery will help to fuse his fractured spinal vertebrae into place, securing the bones and allowing them to heal together.
 Surgery will give him the chance to return to his normal activities again without difficulty.
 He shared, "I hope that I will be able to walk again and work the same as before."